mediaopt/braintree-commercetools-client/README.md

 - **createPaymentUrl**: `string`
     *POST*-Request - we get a [*CreatePaymentResponse*](src/types/index.ts)
     It is **your** responsibility to develop this API
     The url that gets called to the endpoint of the connect app to create a payment in commerce tools.
+Communicates with CommerceTools backend
+    See the examples in our [CoFe repository](https://github.com/frontastic-developers/customer-mediaopt/tree/master/packages/poc/backend/payment-braintree)
 - **getClientTokenUrl**: `string`
     *POST*-Request  - we get a [*ClientTokenResponse*]((src/types/index.ts))
     It is **your** responsibility to develop this API
     The url that gets called to the endpoint of the connect app to get the client token.
+Communicates with CommerceTools backend
+    See the examples in our [CoFe repository](https://github.com/frontastic-developers/customer-mediaopt/tree/master/packages/poc/backend/payment-braintree)
 - **purchaseUrl**: `string`
-    *POST*-Request - we get a [*TransactionSaleRequest*](src/types/index.ts)
+    *POST*-Request - we get a [*TransactionSaleRequest*](src/types/index.ts) that will be returned from the Braintree integration module
     It is **your** responsibility to develop this API
     The url that gets called to the endpoint of the connect app to make the purchase at.
+Communicates with CommerceTools backend
+    See the examples in our [CoFe repository](https://github.com/frontastic-developers/customer-mediaopt/tree/master/packages/poc/backend/payment-braintree)
 - **purchaseCallback**: `(result: any) => void`
     Function to execute after a successful purchase.
 - **sessionValue**: `string`